slonigiraf/whitepaper/slonigiraf/ENG.md

 *Table 5.
 Probability of money loss in various roles.*

-*\* The term "Reimbursement Probability" refers to the probability of a specific reimbursement count for a role.*
+*\* The term "Reimbursements' Probability" refers to the probability of a specific reimbursement count for a role.*

 *\*\* The term "Situation Probability" means the likelihood of a student incurring a money loss while acquiring a skill, due to a particular role with N reimbursements.*